 If you would like to participate in discussions regarding your water quality, you may attend our regular monthly meetings: The Board of Water Commissioners typically meet the second Monday of each month at 7:00 p.m.
-Meetings are held at the Water Department office located at 540 Main St. in West Townsend.
+Meetings are held at the Water Department office located at 540 Main St. in West Townsend or held remotely on Zoom.
 Please feel free to attend and participate in these meetings.